lingui/js-lingui/docs/tools/translation-io.rst

 ----------------------

 Invite your collaborators using their email or username, and assign them a role and a target language.
-We'll take care to bring them on board, and keep them informed about new activity in their language.
+We'll bring them on board and keep them informed about any new activity in their language.

 .. image:: https://translation.io/gifs/lingui/translation-collaborators.gif
    :alt: Smooth Team Management on Translation.io